Carnegie Library of Reims: Architecture

-The Carnegie library of Reims, remarkable for the quality of materials and luxurious ornamentation, boast a very functional space design, very rare in France at that time.
-The building is functional.
+The Carnegie library of Reims, remarkable for the quality of materials and luxurious ornamentation, boast a very functional space design, rare in France at that time.
 A strict distinction is made between public spaces, storage areas and work spaces for staff.
-The semi-circular shape of the book store is rather unusual.
+The semi-circular shape of the book stacks is rather unusual.
 It allows storage of almost 400 000 books on five levels.
-In front of this store are the reading room and administrative offices.
+In front of these stacks are the reading room and administrative offices.

 Sainsaulieu designed the library as a temple dedicated to knowledge.
-The visitor enters the building by climbing few stairs, symbolizing his elevation to knowledge.
+The visitor enters the building by climbing a few stairs, symbolizing his elevation to knowledge.
 Two vases executed by the Manufacture nationale de Sèvres adorn the platform steps.

 At the entrance, two pilasters without capitals are surmounted by a classicist pediment decorated with engraved flowering shrubs and marked with the iron letters of the word "Bibliothèque" (library).
 The engraved motto of the library reads in Latin "Educunt fructum folia" (flowers lead to fruit).
 Symbolizing the flowering of mind, this bas-relief was made by French sculptor Edouard Sediey.
-The facade, decorated with mosaics executed by Biret, is pierced by a large wrought iron gate made by Schwartz-Haumont.
+The façade, decorated with mosaics executed by Biret, is pierced by a large wrought iron gate made by Schwartz-Haumont.
 The entire porch was presented at the 1925 Exposition Internationale des Arts Décoratifs et Industriels Modernes and won a gold medal.

 The lobby is 10 × 10 m and is topped with a cupola with four sides that ended in an art deco lantern pendant designed by the master glass maker Jacques Simon in Reims.
 Under the pendant, in the center of the lobby, a fountain symbolizes, according to Sainsaulieu, the "source of all science and knowledge".
 The walls are lined with large panels of Algerian onyx, framed by bands of green marble.
 Twenty marble mosaics made from cartoons by Henri Sauvage are inserted in the panels and representing the intellectual, physical or manual activities.

 The reading room, with its oak floors and mahogany-paneled walls, exudes a calm atmosphere contributing to study.
 The interior of the reading room consists of shelving wall interrupted by a gallery on the first floor.
 The light comes mainly from a large glass ceiling due to Jacques Gruber, famous master glassmaker of Nancy, representing an open book on the arms of the City of Reims.
 The three large windows that adorn this room have a geometric design using frosted glass, cut and worked to get an impression of relief.